 You’re in the right place if you’re a returning/readmit student who applied to Eastern Florida State College one or more years ago and have not completed a course in the past year.
 This category includes students who took Dual Enrollment classes prior to high school graduation.

-Readmit students can apply online or with a paper application and will not be charged the $30 application fee, which they already paid with their prior application.
+Readmit students can apply online and will not be charged the $30 application fee, which they already paid with their prior application.
 Follow the steps below.
 To learn more, click each step in the process.

 Steps to Enrollment